How to Build or Buy a Shipping Container Home

 2. Get Inspired

-The two bedroom, two bathroom floor plan is a good for those who want their own living space.
-This plan uses two 40 ft. containers; each container has its own bedroom, bathroom, sitting area and kitchen.
+The two-bedroom, two-bathroom floor plan is good for those who want their own living space.
+This plan uses two 40 ft. containers.
+Each container has its bedroom, bathroom, sitting area, and kitchen.
 If you don’t like this plan, consider having two bedrooms with an open floor plan.
-In this plan, you would have to share a kitchen and a living room, but each bedroom has its own bathroom.
+In this plan, you would have to share a kitchen and a living room, but each bedroom has its bathroom.

-For a three bedroom, three bathroom plan, you’ll need two 40 ft. containers.
-In this plan, each bedroom has its own bathroom, and there is a shared kitchen and living room.
-Next, is the Commercial Office floor plan.
+For a three-bedroom, three-bathroom plan, you’ll need two 40 ft. containers.
+In this plan, each bedroom has its bathroom, and there is a shared kitchen and living room.
+Next is the commercial office floor plan.
 This is perfect if you’re starting your own small business.
-This plan can be achieved with two 40 ft. containers side by side, giving you 640 sq ft., allowing four work cubes seating two people.
+This plan can be achieved with two 40 ft. containers side by side, giving you 640 sq. ft., allowing four work cubes seating two people.
 Overall, these plans are suggestions to let you know what’s possible.
 You can see theses floor plans and more here.

 Now let’s think about outer designs.
-Despite being made of steel, container homes can look very modern and stylish; and you can find a ton of inspiration on social media sites like Pinterest.
+Despite being made of steel, container homes can look very modern and stylish.
+You can find a ton of inspiration on social media sites like Pinterest.
 To help jumpstart your search, here’s a list of five modern shipping container homes.